robertjmarlow/robertjmarlow.github.io/_pages/github-projects.md

 👋 Hi!
 You are here!
 GitHub Pages has made it _super simple_ to get a website off the ground _and_ hosted all on GitHub.
 The feature I like the most is the extremely fast deployment process on every `git push`.
 Here's a screenshot below for a 55 second deployment from a commit:

 ![pages deployment]({{ "/assets/images/github-pages-deployment.png" | relative_url }})

+## Playlist Word Cloud Generator

+<div class="small"><a href="https://github.com/robertjmarlow/playlist-word-cloud-generator">🔗 on GitHub</a></div>

+<div class="small sub-header-bottom"><b>Technologies Used</b>: <i>Java Gradle Spring</i></div>

+My friends and I were playing [Music League](https://musicleague.com/).
+It's basically a song "Popularity Contest": There's a theme for the round (e.g. "Irish Drinking Songs" (the round took place near St. Pat's)) and everyone submits a song that best fits the theme for the round.
+At the end of the round everyone votes on what they think is the song that best fits the theme for the round.
+Scores are accumulated over many rounds and a winner is declared after ten to twenty rounds.
+I won once 🥇 and got third twice 🥉🥉.

+I thought it would be fun to take the generated playlists and make wordclouds out them.
+Here's the results:

+{% include gallery caption="Music League wordclouds" %}

+Playlists got generated on Spotify.
+It was pretty easy to [use their API](https://developer.spotify.com/documentation/web-api/reference/get-playlist) to get the list of songs.
+A big problem was that the lyrics APIs:

+1. Didn't exist in the collection of Spotify APIs.
+1. [Existed from MusicMatch](https://developer.musixmatch.com/), but wasn't free (and that's just not fun for a side-project).

+So, I ended up using the [Genius APIs](https://docs.genius.com/#/getting-started-h1) (they're free).

+The _next_ problem to solve was that there wasn't a way to use the song ids from Spotify on Genius.
+I had to use the Genius "search" API for every song and, well, _hope_ the correct song returns.
+A little bit of [clever software workarounds](https://github.com/robertjmarlow/playlist-word-cloud-generator/blob/ea44b374f517d39b90bd23495e33cb3d2a0fa955/src/main/java/com/marlowsoft/playlistwordcloudgenerator/lyrics/genius/GeniusSongSearchImpl.java#L81) were needed to get "correct" results back.

+After (hopefully) getting the correct lyrics back, they were all [put together in a single `List`](https://github.com/robertjmarlow/playlist-word-cloud-generator/blob/ea44b374f517d39b90bd23495e33cb3d2a0fa955/src/main/java/com/marlowsoft/playlistwordcloudgenerator/PlaylistWordCloudGeneratorApplication.java#L66), [boring words](https://github.com/robertjmarlow/playlist-word-cloud-generator/blob/ea44b374f517d39b90bd23495e33cb3d2a0fa955/src/main/resources/boring-words.json) [were removed](https://github.com/robertjmarlow/playlist-word-cloud-generator/blob/ea44b374f517d39b90bd23495e33cb3d2a0fa955/src/main/java/com/marlowsoft/playlistwordcloudgenerator/util/LyricsMassagingUtils.java#L28), and then they were all sent into [kennycason/kumo wordcloud generator](https://github.com/kennycason/kumo).
+Custom colors could be applied so I tried my best to stick with the theme (e.g. St. Pat's = green; 4th of July = red, white, and blue).
+This is all set in the [`setColorPalette` method in the wordcloud API](https://github.com/robertjmarlow/playlist-word-cloud-generator/blob/ea44b374f517d39b90bd23495e33cb3d2a0fa955/src/main/java/com/marlowsoft/playlistwordcloudgenerator/wordcloud/WordCloudGeneratorImpl.java#L26).

+I thought the results were neat 👍.

 ## Three Trails Timelapse